giofontana/cfme-ocp/README.md

 # CFME-OCP

-This playbook scales up an OpenShift cluster using a new server.
+This playbook scales up an OpenShift cluster with a new server.